Warp AI Terminal vs Claude Code (2026): Which Should You Use?

 claudeto start Claude Code - Use Warp's AI for terminal commands and Claude Code for code changes

-And for teams that want to take this further, Ivern coordinates multiple AI agents -- including Claude Code and terminal-based tools -- into unified development squads:
+For teams that want to take this further, Ivern coordinates multiple AI agents -- including Claude Code and terminal-based tools -- into unified development squads:

 - Coding agent (Claude Code): Implements features and fixes bugs